-Ministers may take positive action and select on the basis of a protected characteristic in accordance with section 159 of the Equality Act 2010.
+- a) In accordance with section 4 (3) of the Gender Representation on Public Boards (Scotland) Act 2018, the appointing Minister must take positive action and select a woman candidate from the choice of candidates offered when the circumstances dictate that this is required to meet the gender representation objective set out in section 1 of the 2018 Act but subject to the following provisions. - b) The appointing Minister may alternatively and in accordance with section 4 (4) of the 2018 Act, select for appointment the person(s) who has(have) another protected characteristic on the basis of that characteristic.
+It is anticipated that such decisions will be based on the composition of the board in question.
+In exceptional circumstances the appointing Minister may, with the prior agreement of the Commissioner, make an appointment decision on the basis of another situation or characteristic.
+Such other situations or characteristics should be identified during planning and before vacancies are publicised.
+All cases to select on the basis of another situation or their individual merits in accordance with section H of the Code.

+2.6 For provision 2.5 to take effect, candidates will be asked to provide information on those situations or characteristics which are identified in the applicant information pack as factors that an appointing Minister may take into account in making an appointment decision.
+Information on those characteristics and situations will be provided to the Scottish Ministers in cases in which they are offered a choice of candidate.
+The fact that the Scottish Ministers may take the factors set out in 2.5 b) into account when making their appointment decisions will be made clear in the information provided to applicants.

-- 2.6 In cases where more than one position is to be filled and one candidate clearly meets the criteria for selection more closely than others the selection panel should make it clear to the appointing Minister that this candidate is the most able and should be appointed. - 2.7 There may still be a choice of candidates for the other position(s) to be filled.
-In such circumstances the Minister may also take into consideration the combination of attributes offered by different groupings of appointments. - 2.8 In cases where one candidate clearly meets the criteria for selection more closely than others, and only a single position is being filled, the application of the principles means that the selection panel is obliged to present only this candidate to the Minister as suitable for appointment.
-It is not appropriate to present a less able candidate as suitable for appointment in such circumstances. - 2.9 The record of Ministers' decisions on whom to appoint and not to appoint must clearly be based on how closely or otherwise the candidates concerned met the criteria for selection. - 2.10 Ministers always have the choice not to appoint at the conclusion of an appointment round.
+2.7 There may still be a choice of candidates for the other position(s) to be filled.
+In such circumstances the Minister may also take into consideration the combination of attributes offered by different groupings of appointments.

+2.8 In cases where one candidate clearly meets the criteria for selection more closely than others, and only a single position is being filled, the application of the principles means that the selection panel is obliged to present only this candidate to the Minister as suitable for appointment.
+It is not appropriate to present a less able candidate as suitable for appointment in such circumstances.

+2.9 The record of Ministers' decisions on whom to appoint and not to appoint must clearly be based on how closely or otherwise the candidates concerned met the criteria for selection.

+2.10 Ministers always have the choice not to appoint at the conclusion of an appointment round.